EricssonBroadcastServices/iOSClientCast/README.md

 ## Roadmap
 No formalised roadmap has yet been established but an extensive backlog of possible items exist.
 The following represent an unordered *wish list* and is subject to change.

-- [ ] Deep integration with `Player` through specialized extensions.
+- [ ] Deep integration with `Exposure` through specialized extensions.

 ## Contributing